 - But much uncertainty remains going forward.
 Questions remain about the virus' origin.
 The US and Australian governments have theories, but no conclusion yet.
 Many argue that "SARS-CoV-2 is not a laboratory construct or a purposefully manipulated virus" perhaps with a long history.
 But Luc Montagnier (discovered HIV in 1983 and) believes it is a manipulated virus accidentally released from a laboratory in Wuhan.
 Shi Zhengli has said "it has nothing to do with our laboratory" but others argue the lab outbreak hypothesis makes more sense and the title of this 9/2020 article speaks for itself - " Unusual Features of the SARS-CoV-2 Genome Suggesting Sophisticated Laboratory Modification Rather Than Natural Evolution and Delineation of Its Probable Synthetic Route.
 Peter Forster argued the 1st transmission was likely between Sept & Dec, but not in Wuhan, which he believes got a mutated B strain.
 Nextstrain.org sees no evidence supporting the lab escape or genetically engineered theories (see also 4/30/2020 article).
-China's 1st case may have been 11/17/2019, it apparently was in France in 2019 (and Seattle?), in Florida in January, and the 1st death in the US may have been 2/6/2020 (early findings & modeling of spread).
+China's 1st case may have been 11/17/2019, it apparently was in France and Italy in 2019 (and Seattle?), in Florida in January, and the 1st death in the US may have been 2/6/2020 (early findings & modeling of spread).